Fattimo/hear-a-tale-awakening/README.md

 ### New Features

-* Audio for definitions can now be cued
-* Bookmarks screen created
+* Definition Audio: The reader can now cue the audio for any definition by clicking on the headphones icon in the definition popup.
+* Audiobook: The reader can now listen to the audio for the book while reading.
+The audio can be played starting from any page by clicking on the headphones icon in the sidebar of the reading screen.
+The reader can also choose to begin reading with audio or without audio from the home screen.
+Audio can be toggled on/off and can be paused/played using the icons on the sidebar.
+* Bookmarks Screen: There is now a screen containing all of the reader's bookmarks, which enables the reader to set as many bookmarks as they like and access them from this screen.
+The reader has the option to continue reading with or without audio from any bookmark on this screen.

 ### Improvements
-* Icons updated for bookmarking and quiz taking
+* Quiz Screen: The design for the quiz screen has been updated to increase the size of the text and minimize unused whitespace.
+A sound has been added for when the reader selects the wrong answer choice.
+Related words no longer show up in the question on the quiz screen.
+* Definitions: All of the definitions are now available for the reader to cue when reading.
+All of the audio for these definitions is also available.
+The size of the definition popup window and the text within it has been increased.
+The icon for cueing a quiz from this popup has been redesigned.
+* Audio: All of the audio for individual words is now available.
+* Reading Screen: Removed the red margin around the pages.
+Added chapter headings at the beginning of each chapter.
+Removed settings icon and replaced it with a new icon that will enable the reader to skip around the audio for a page (not implemented yet).
+The short stories after the end of the book that were contained in the original text have been removed.
+* Home Screen: The third bookmark icon has been redesigned and now brings the reader to the new bookmarks screen when clicked.

 ### Bug fixes
-* Fixed bug that progress would never make it to 100% for chapters that ended on even numbered pages
+* Fixed bug that progress would never make it to 100% for chapters that ended on even numbered pages.

 ### Known Bugs
-* Errors are thrown in console when the reader tries to cue audio that we don't have files for
+* Errors are thrown in console when the reader tries to cue audio that we don't have files for.
-* User interface on mobile (vertical) needs improvement
+* User interface on mobile (vertical) needs improvement.
+* Audio does not retain it's position when paused and then resumed.
+* Definition audio persists after closing the definition popup.

 ## Version 0.3.0